ourlifeloop/marketing/src/cms/training-faqs/can-i-cancel-a-request.md

 ---
-question: Can I cancel a Request?
+question: Can I cancel a request?
 answer: >-
   Yes, you are able to cancel a request.
 To cancel select ''View Details' on the work request.